 There are also classic office monitors, generally used for internet browsing and word processing.

-Obviously, buying a MacBook Pro M1 to browse the internet seems a bit excessive in our opinion.
+Obviously, buying a Best Monitors for MacBook Pro to browse the internet seems a bit excessive in our opinion.

 For this reason, we assume that users need a monitor to work on programs of a certain caliber.

 For gaming lovers, we would like to say that in this guide we will present monitors that are able to respond to work requirements, therefore, as mentioned, with excellent image quality and colors.

 The monitors chosen will not have extremely high refresh rates, like the 144 Hz reached by many gaming monitors, but will only travel below 100 Hz, more than enough for the purpose in question.